-What's Best! can have one model per workbook, but other spreadsheet modeling interfaces can have one model per worksheet.
+What's Best! can have one model per workbook, but other spreadsheet modeling interfaces can have one model per worksheet in the same workbook.
 The user needs to select the current worksheet to convert, then invoke the feature.
-The feature will apply the Adjustable Style for the decision variable cells, the WBMIN or WBMAX Name for the Objective cell, and create the '=WB()' functions in a separate tab 'WB!
-Constraint Sheet!' at the end of the workbook.
+The feature will apply the Adjustable Style for the decision variable cells, the WBMIN or WBMAX Name for the Objective cell, and create the '=WB()' functions in a separate tab 'WB!Constraint_Sheet1' at the end of the workbook.